 This 53-credit program covers medical legal issues, cardiology, trauma emergencies, pediatric emergencies, obstetrics, infectious diseases, crime scene awareness and medical incident command.
 Students also gain clinical experience with cardiac monitoring, IV therapy and medication administration.
 Graduates are eligible to seek licensure as a paramedic.

-Associate in Applied Science in Emergency Medical Services
+Associate in Applied Science in Emergency Medical Technology

 This 91-credit program covers all of the information included as part of the basic, specialist and paramedic certificate programs.
 Graduates of the program are able to seek Michigan licensure and national certification as an EMT at all three skill levels.
 EMT training is augmented by general education requirements in subjects such as English and sociology.